IshayJQ/holbertonschool-shell/permissions/README.md

 8-JameBond sets the permission
-9-JohnDoe script that sets the mode of the file 10-mirrorpermissions script that sets the mode of the file hello the same as olleh’s mode
+9-JohnDoe script that sets the mode of the file 10-mirrorpermissions script that sets the mode of the file hello the same as olleh’s mode 11-directoriespermissions script that adds execute permission to all subdirectories of the current directory